Code-Institute-Submissions/milestone-project-two-12/README.md

 - Form on the contact us page which allows users to submit feedback on the website
 - The website is responsive and works on all devices
 - Google Maps API with markers to show the top things to do and see on the island
+- Directions API to map routes between two destinations
 - Links for all the websites or Facebook pages of the top things to do/see on the island

 ### Features left to implement

 - A picture slideshow which automatically cycles through pictures of the island
 - Place API to allow users to search for places on the island other than the ones listed on the site
+- Ability to select a language for the website

 # Technologies Used